gradle/gradle/design-docs/build-migration-verification.md

 The outcomes for a Gradle build can be inferred by inspecting the build model.
 This can be done in a cross version compatibility way by using the Tooling API.

+To do this, we must actually execute the build.
+This is because any task is free to modify the model during execution.
+Therefore the tooling API will have to provide the model of the outputs after the build has executed.

 ## Maven Model Inference

 The model for a maven build can likely be inferred for a reasonably high percentage of real world maven builds by understanding the Maven model.